autti/acc/README.md

  - [X] Create assertions for reasonable behavior when implementing the maneuver and fail the tests when those do not pass.
 For example, distance to car in front is 0, or target speed is different to actual speed.
  - [X] Implement plotting of PID curves to compare solutions.
  - [X] Replace `gas=0` and `brake=0` for a simple solution that passes the tests.
+ - [X] Tune PID parameters to pass tests
+ - [ ] Speed up tests
+ - [ ] Reduce the score threshold back to a small number (10, right now it is 200).
  - [ ] Reduce tolerance in the speed check to a small number (1e-2, right now it is 2e0).
- - [ ] Reduce the score threshold back to a small number (10, right now it is 200).
- - [ ] Tune PID parameters to pass tests
  - [ ] Find optimal values of max acceleration, max deceleration and max jerk.
- - [ ] Speed up tests